JetBrains/intellij-sdk-docs/topics/basics/platform_contributions.md

 ### Write a Plugin
 One of the best ways to contribute a larger piece of code, adding extra functionality to IntelliJ IDEA or any of the other IntelliJ Platform-based IDEs, is by writing a plugin.
-You can submit a plugin to the [JetBrains Plugins Repository](https://plugins.jetbrains.com/), making it available for all users.
+You can submit a plugin to the [JetBrains Marketplace](https://plugins.jetbrains.com/), making it available for all users.
 When writing a plugin, you have control over the code and don't need to sign the contribution agreement.

 ### Submit a Patch